 Here’s what else you need to know about titanium dental implants.

-How a Dental Implant Works
+How Does a Dental Implant Work?

-Once the implant forges a strong connection with your jawbone, it’ll be ready to support an abutment and crown.
+Once the tooth implant forges a strong connection with your jawbone, it’ll be ready to support an abutment and crown.
 Together, the implant, abutment, and crown give you the full function and appearance of a natural tooth.

-Replace the Function of a Tooth Root
+Replace the Function of Tooth Roots

 Your natural teeth are supported by their roots, the jawbone, surrounding gums, and other teeth in the mouth.
 However, when you lose a tooth, you also lose its root.
 Not to mention, the body will absorb the minerals in the jawbone surrounding the empty socket and the gums may start to recede.
 This is a recipe for future tooth loss and other oral health issues.